juliogomez/docker_cheatsheet/README.md

 ## 6. Storage

-### 6.1 Sharing a directory between host and a container
+### 6.1 Sharing a directory between host and container

 How to mount a local directory into a container: